-During 2018, the Group utilized \$7.24 bn cash for investing activities.
-This was \$2.21 bn more than during 2017, the largest portion of which was used to construct a coal plant in the Visayas for TVI.
+During 2018, the Group utilized ₱7.24 bn cash for investing activities.
+This was ₱2.21 bn more than during 2017, the largest portion of which was used to construct a coal plant in the Visayas for TVI.
 Meanwhile, the Company continued to deploy financial resources in the construction of other greenfield projects.
-Funds were also invested to infuse more capital to GNPD.
-The outflows were supported by dividends received during 2018.
+Funds were also invested to infuse

 In 2018, the Company availed of long-term debt through a bond issuance, fresh loans availed of by certain subsidiaries, and draw down on project finance facilities.
-In the first half of 2018, the Company declared \$10.23 bn in dividends to its shareholders.
-These activities led to cash flow used in financing activities of \$19.16 bn during 2018.
+In the first half of 2018, the Company declared #10.23 bn in dividends to its shareholders.
+These activities led to cash flow used in financing activities of #19.16 bn during 2018.